Skip to main content

 • Animal trainer or handler.

-You could work for a range of potential employers such as zoos, the RSPCA, overseas wildlife conservation organisations, recreation services, the police, local authorities, and schools.
+After graduation, you could work for a range of potential employers.
+These might include zoos, the RSPCA, or overseas wildlife conservation organisations.
+You could also work for recreation services, the police, local authorities, and schools.

 How you'll learn